-Oboz Sawtooth II Low Hiking Shoes are ventilated, non-waterproof shoes for hikers and backpackers who want shoes that are lighter weight and less constricting than hiking boots, but are more stable and protective than trail running shoes.
+Oboz Sawtooth II Low Hiking Shoes are ventilated, non-waterproof shoes for hikers and backpackers who want shoes that are lighter weight and less constricting than hiking boots but are more stable and protective than trail running shoes.
 While they look similar to Merrell Moab 2 Low Vent Hiking Shoes and KEEN Targhee III Low Hiking Shoes, they provide much better arch support and a stiffer feel, without compromising on front toe space or comfort.
 The Sawtooth II Low is also available in the wide sizes required by a third of hikers.

-I got turned onto Oboz hiking footwear this past winter, when I tried the Oboz Bridger 10″ BDry Winter Hiking Boots (see review), which is a very warm 400 gram insulated boot that shares many of Sawtooth’s II characteristics, including a deep lugged sole and sturdy heel counter that helps lock your heel in place and can help prevent plantar fasciitis.
-The Sawtooth II Lows are hiking shoes however, so far less warm and bulky than insulated winter boots.
+I got turned onto Oboz hiking footwear this past winter, when I tried the Oboz Bridger 10″ BDry Winter Hiking Boots (see review), which is a very warm 400 gram insulated boot that shares many of Sawtooth’s II characteristics, including a deeply lugged sole and sturdy heel counter that helps lock your heel in place and can help prevent plantar fasciitis.
+The Sawtooth II Lows are hiking shoes, however, so far less warm and bulky than insulated winter boots.
 They’re still quite supportive in the heels and cup them to help prevent blisters and the pronation (rolling inward of the heel) that can lead to heel pain.

 The protection around the outside of the shoes is excellent for hiking in rocky terrain.
 A beefy toe cap protects your tootsies, while over-size side lugs provide lateral protection and traction.
-While the leather uppers give the shoe some structure, they also help shield against side impacts during rock scrambling and off trail.
+While the leather uppers give the shoe some structure, they also help shield against side impacts during rock scrambling and off-trail.

 While the Sawtooth II Low’s have mesh sides, the inside of the shoe is lined to reduce friction and help eliminate blisters.
 This also prevents dust and sand from penetrating into the interior of the shoe and making your socks dirty, while still allowing sweat and moisture to evaporate through the external mesh.
 The interior lining also provides a surprising amount of insulation in cooler weather, making the shoes good for cold days in spring and autumn when the trails are covered in snow, ice, or mud.